wangjingsha/nexent/README.md

 [![中文](https://img.shields.io/badge/中文-README-green)](README_CN.md)
 [![codecov](https://codecov.io/gh/ModelEngine-Group/nexent/branch/develop/graph/badge.svg?token=00JM5YAD5V)](https://codecov.io/gh/ModelEngine-Group/nexent?branch=develop)

-Nexent is an open-source agent platform that turns process-level natural language into complete multimodal agents — no diagrams, no wiring.
-Built on the MCP tool ecosystem, Nexent provides model integration, data processing, knowledge-base management, and zero-code agent development.
-Our goal is simple: to bring data, models, and tools together in one smart hub, making daily workflows smarter and more connected.
+Nexent is a zero-code platform for auto-generating agents — no orchestration, no complex drag-and-drop required, using pure language to develop any agent you want.
+Built on the MCP ecosystem with rich tool integration, Nexent also provides various built-in agents to meet your intelligent service needs in different scenarios such as work, travel, and daily life.
+Nexent offers powerful capabilities for agent running control, multi-agent collaboration, data processing and knowledge tracing, multimodal dialogue, and batch scaling.

 > One prompt.
 Endless reach.